kchalasa/NWP_Project/README.md

   + predict_next_word("how are you")          &nbsp;&nbsp;&nbsp;# Returns a data.table of up to four words [prob (probability); word (predicted next word); ngram (ngram used in prediction)]
   + predict_single_word("how are you")        &nbsp;&nbsp;&nbsp;# Returns Single word

-**Ngrams**
-R scripts used in building and evaluating this model are included here.
-README included specifies the order of execution of these scripts.
-Source data from [HC Corpora](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) will need to be downloaded and unzipped into the data folder of current working directory where these scripts are saved.

 **Presentation**
 This folder contains the presentation files for this application.

-**ExploratoryDataAnalysis**

- This folder contains the scripts used in generating milestone report on exploratory data analysis.
-Ngrams for exploratory analysis were generated using TM and RWeka packages in R.